Codecademy/docs/content/python/concepts/built-in-functions/terms/bytearray/bytearray.md

 ---
-Title: "bytearray()"
+Title: 'bytearray()'
-Description: "Returns an array of the given bytes of an object."
+Description: 'Returns an array of the given bytes of an object.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Encoding"
+  - 'Encoding'
-  - "Arrays"
+  - 'Arrays'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 Returns an array of the given bytes of an object.